tumri/cytoscape.js/md/style.md

  * **`control-point-distance`** : A single value that overrides `control-point-step-size` with a manual value.
 Because it overrides the step size, bezier edges with the same value will overlap.
 Thus, it's best to use this as a one-off value for particular edges if need be.
  * **`control-point-weight`** : A single value that weights control points along the line from source to target.
 The value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.
  * **`edge-distances`** : With value `intersection` (default), the line from source to target for `control-point-weight` is from the outside of the source node's shape to the outside of the target node's shape.
 With value `node-position`, the line is from the source position to the target position.
 The `node-position` option makes calculating edge points easier --- but it should be used carefully because you can create invalid points that `intersection` would have automatically corrected.

+## Loop edges

+For loops (i.e. same source and target):

+ * **`loop-direction`** : Determines the angle that loops extend from the node in cases when the source and target node of an edge is the same.
+The angle is specified from the 12 o'clock position and it progresses clockwise for increasing positive values.
+The default is `-45deg` (extending to the upper left).
+ * **`loop-sweep`** : Determines the angle between the leaving and returning edges in loops.
+Positive values result in clockwise looping and negative values result in counter-clockwise looping.
+Default is `-90deg`.

+Note that loops may only be `bezier` or `unbundled-bezier` for their `curve-style`.

 ## Unbundled bezier edges